Communication and hearing

 - Teach them about words that go together – for example, you could show them a ball, teddy and a rattle and then say the word ‘toy’.

 - Start using sounds with meaning (symbolic sounds), like saying "whoops" or "uh-oh" when you drop something accidentally, or saying "meow" while showing them a picture of a cat.

 - Switch off the television and radio – background noise makes it harder for your child to listen to you.

 - Talk as you clean – children this age love to help.
 Chat about what you're doing as you do chores like shopping, cooking and cleaning together.

-The I Can website has more information about stages of speech and language development at different ages.
+The Speech and Language UK website has more information about stages of speech and language development at different ages.